leta199/Fraud-Detection/README.md

 **EVAULATION AND TESTING**
 Once we test our data on the test set using `predict` we will use the following metrics to evaluate how well the model works:
-accuracy score - how many of our predicted classes were correct out of the total predictions. balanced accuracy - how many predicted classes were correct taking into account the proportion of our binary classes.
+`accuracy score` - how many of our predicted classes were correct out of the total predictions.
+`balanced accuracy` - how many predicted classes were correct taking into account the proportion of our binary classes.
-precision_score - how many of identified fraud cases were actually fraud.
+`precision_score` - how many of identified fraud cases were actually fraud.
-recall_score - out of fraud cases  how many did our model catch.
+`recall_score` - out of fraud cases  how many did our model catch.

-Once we test our model using these scores:
+Once we test our model using these scores: accuracy score - is very high at 93.5%. balanced accuracy score - is only at 50% therefore at most we only predicted a few fraud cases accurately that averages out the accuracy to 50%. precision score -

 SMOTE